Maccabi Haifa B.C.: 2010s

 The 2016-17 would be considered as a rollercoaster for Maccabi Haifa.
 The team finished eighth place in the league, qualifying for the playoffs once more.
 One of the most important players was John DiBartolomeo who became a star in the league as he would win 2017 Premier League MVP and also selected into the 2017 All-Premier League First Team.
 Gregory Vargas would also once again win the 2017 Premier League Defensive Player of the Year.
 Despite being the eighth seed, Maccabi Haifa managed to make it all the way to the Premier League Finals where they would fall to eventual champions Hapoel Jerusalem.

 Despite everything going well for Maccabi Haifa in the 2010s, the 2017–18 season would signal the downfall of the team once more.
 Maccabi Haifa would have a disappointing season and would end up finishing twelfth place in the league.
 The team lost the tie-breaker against Maccabi Rishon LeZion and thus were ultimately relegated to the National League for the first time since 2008.
 Maccabi Haifa's stay in the National League would be short-lived as the team would quickly be promoted back to the Premier League the following season.

 The 2019-20 saw Maccabi Haifa back in the Premier League, the team would return to the playoffs as they would finish sixth place in the league.
 James Young helped lead the way as he would lead the league in Points per Game for the campaign.
 Maccabi Haifa we’re quickly eliminated in the Round of 16 against Maccabi Rishon LeZion.

 2020s

 Maccabi Haifa were unable to achieve success in the 2020–21 season.
 Maccabi Haifa made their return to international competition by joining the Balkan International Basketball League the team would end up finishing their regular season group in dead last as the team went winless and eliminated from the competition.
 The Premier League didn't go any better as the team would finish the season in twelfth place and ultimately relegation back to the National League once more.

+On June 21, 2021 Jeff Rosen announced that that he was leaving Maccabi Haifa after 14 years.
+On 2023-24 Maccabi Haifa finished the season in last place, and the team was relegated to the Liga Artzit after 17 years in professional leagues.
+For 2024-25 season the team returned its former team captain Ido Kozikaro to general manager job.
+The team finished the regular season with 30-0 record, and qualified for the playoffs from the first position.
+In the quarter final the team defeated Ironi Elitzur Givatayim 2-1 and advanced to the semi final, but after one game in the series, the league was interrupted due to Twelve-Day war and the team automatically promoted to the Liga Leumit.